 After a hearty breakfast in the shade of a large jackalberry tree, we settled into our bush conference room and were told by Anton Lategan, owner and director of EcoTraining, that this was not an AGM.
 Rather it would be an opportunity to talk about and visualise where we as individuals and as a team can take EcoTraining into the future, and how we can fulfil our mission of creating more caretakers of our planet.
 Not a bad theme to kick-start a meeting!

 Next up (drum roll) was an introduction to the renowned motivational speaker Ian Thomas, who made a presentation titled Power of the Pride.
 That moment was a WOW for me.
-I have always heard about the Ian Thomas and his brilliant talk, and wondered if I could ever be lucky enough to watch it.
+I have always heard about Ian Thomas and his brilliant talk and wondered if I could ever be lucky enough to watch it.

 And here he was, an ex-Londolozi safari guide, a close friend of our director Alex van den Heever, about to start his presentation.
-The messages and powerful advice he conveyed intensely, physically and verbally, to us through his stories were so tangible, so convincing, so obvious.
+The messages and powerful advice he conveyed intensely, physically and verbally, to us through his stories were so tangible, so convincing, and so obvious.
 If we only had thought of them before he taught us!

 Being totally enthralled by and enveloped in Ian’s actions, movements and presentation style, I couldn’t help but grab a pen and my diary and quickly start scribbling, eager to retain so much of what he was sharing.

 - A TEAM is made up of powerful individuals.
 These individuals each specialise according to their strengths.
 They have conviction about their role, and what they need to fulfil.
 Specialisation is key!

 - FOCUS – they set and keep their focus on one thing, such as a buffalo or zebra.
 Nothing distracts them.
 They are ALL clear on their goal and purpose … to successfully hunt and kill a potentially very dangerous buffalo

 - INCENTIVE-DRIVEN – if they hunt, they will get food